 In Figure 2, we plot the time series of daily (top) and monthly (bottom) values for the MFID from January 1998 to December 2020.
 The largest values of MFID occurred in March 2020, which coincides with the outbreak of COVID-19 and the subsequent stock market decrease.
-Other key events are the bankruptcies of LTCM (August 1998) or Lehman Brothers (September 2008), the start of the Iraq War (March 2013) or COVID-19 (March 2020), and Greece's downgrade (July 2011), which saw elevated levels of MFID.
+Other key events are the bankruptcies of LTCM (August 1998) and Lehman Brothers (September 2008), the onset of the Iraq War (March 2013) and COVID-19 pandemic (March 2020), and Greece's downgrade (July 2011), which saw elevated levels of MFID.
 This implies that MFID corresponds to key downturns in financial markets.